 Shakti Caterina Maggi, contemporary mystic and spiritual leader, shares a message of non separation (non duality) between all beings in conferences, seminars and retreats around the world.
 Her interests are on global awakening, sacred feminine and the concrete possibility to embody spirituality in our every day life, though compassion and deep understanding.
 She collaborated with Science and Non duality Conference and other spiritual no profit organizations around the world.
 She has been one of the contributor of the first anthology about spirituality and science, On the Mystery or Being, published in 2019 by New Harbinger.
 She is currently working on publications about compassion as a way of transforming our world.

 Anna is a qualified and experienced master training facilitator, focusing on bringing forth participants’ skills through coaching and mentoring in a practical manner.
-She works with both domestic animals and wildlife, and runs workshops around southern Africa, also touring Europe and the USA.
-This includes working with wild dolphins and whales, leading animal communication safaris in Botswana, interspecies projects at permaculture and organic farms, and giving numerous public talks.
-Her pro bono work focuses on conservation projects such as elephant management, white lion reintroduction, baboon rehabilitation, whale and dolphin research and predator conservation.
-Anna is a qualified Reiki practitioner and works with this and other healing modalities.
-She is also the subject of the feature documentary movie “The Animal Communicator” on Interspecies Communication, released internationally in 2013.
+She consults exclusively with wildlife and offers workshops and interventions around southern Africa, Europe, Australia, the UK and USA.
+Her work includes wild dolphin and whale research and protection, leading retreats and safaris, interspecies projects at organic and reforestation initiatives and numerous public appearances globally.
+Her pro bono work focuses on conservation projects such as elephant management, anti-poaching assistance, baboon rehabilitation and predator conservation.
+She is also the subject of the feature documentary movie “The Animal Communicator” on interspecies communication.

 Paco Calvo is a Full Professor of Philosophy of Science, and Principal Investigator of MINTLab (Minimal Intelligence Lab— http://www.um.es/web/minimal-intelligence-lab) at the University of Murcia (Spain).
 He specialized in the philosophy of cognitive science courtesy of a Fulbright scholarship in the late 90s (University of California, San Diego), and received a Ph.D. in Philosophy from the University of Glasgow (UK) in 2000.
 His current research interests range broadly within the cognitive sciences, with special emphasis on plant intelligence, ecological psychology and embodied cognitive science.